dungmanh88/system/configs/mail/deploy_my_mail.md

 ```
 into postfixadmin/config.local.php

-email admin must be a email in domain lab.com
+email admin must be a email in domain lab.local
-admin (such as admin@lab.com) - this account is a isolated account for postfixadmin management (not email account)
+admin (such as admin@lab.local) - this account is a isolated account for postfixadmin management (not email account)

+After creating one admin account, you should remove file setup.php or rename to setup.php.orig

 # Config postfix
 /etc/postfix/main.cf